gotchoices/MyCHIPs/doc/learn-users.md

 number and users will be able to access the same old information and the same old host address, even though the IP number is completely different.

-This flexibility introduces a security issue.
-When you connect to a given IP number, how can you know with certainty that the data you are accessing truly belongs to the owner of the domain you are searching for?
+This flexibility introduces a potential security problem.
+When you connect to a given IP number, how can you know with certainty that the data you are accessing truly belongs to the owner of the intended domain?
 What if your local DNS server fools you into visiting an imposter IP number just so a phony site can harvest confidential information like your passwords or account numbers?

-Under MyCHIPs, we have two important objectives:
+MyCHIPs includes two important objectives:
-- First, we don't always want user credit information to be publicly available.
+- First, we don't always want user information to be publicly available.
   A public-facing company might want as many people as possible connected with a direct credit relationship.
 But private users are more likely to want to say that way--private.
 - Second, MyCHIPs is all about decentralization.
 This is a conscious choice made to optimize the freedom and independence of its users.
 Under DNS, you have to rely on some authority to vouch for the authenticity of each digital resource you access.
-  There are only so many of these authorities established in a reliable way so you will have to pay one of them to participate.
+  There are currently a limited number of these authorities established in a reliable way and you typically have to pay one of them to participate.

-So MyCHIPs data is designed to work with or without DNS.
-And user addresses are meant to be private unless and until the owner explicitly grants access to them.
+MyCHIPs data is designed to work with or without DNS.
+And user addresses are meant to be private unless and until the owner chooses to make them known.

 ### CHIP Identifier
-Entities (people and companies) on the MyCHIPs network are referred to by a CHIP Identifier (CID) which is a unique combination of a:
+On the MyCHIPS network, entities (people and companies) are referred to by a CHIP Identifier (CID) which is normally a unique combination of a:
 - Username; and
-- Proctor ID
+- Agent ID

 The username can be any string that is uniquely recognized within the site hosting the user's account.
-The proctor ID (or just "proctor") is a public key that will be used in verifying the authenticity of the data once a peer makes a connection to the user's account.
+The agent ID (or just "agent") is a public key that will be used in verifying the authenticity of the data once a peer makes a connection to the user's account.

-The username and proctor are typically separated by a colon (:) and might look something like this:
+The username and agent are typically separated by a colon (:) and might look something like this:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
 ```
+Note: the term "agent" is used here in a different context than the [agent-based model](sim-agent.md) that is used as part of the simulation environment for testing and evaluating MyCHIPs.
+In this context, it simply means a software service that acts on behalf of one or more users on a host site.

 ### Portals
 Notably, the CID is missing any kind of location information that might help us